-There is a lot of crossover between running a for-profit company and a non-profit venture.
+There is a lot of crossover between running a for-profit company and a non-profit venture such as the Anita Borg Institute.
 However, there are some very unique challenges that you'll come across in the not-for-profit realm.

 We put out the call to dozens of non-profit business management experts to see if they'd be willing to share their experiences and knowledge with our readers.
 The 18 pros below agreed to contribute to our article and spill the beans on their top recommendations on how to tackle the not-for-profit world.

 “In order to create effective operations and attract sustainable donors, the roles of the Board and CEO or Executive Director must be fully addressed before anything else.

 Growth doesn’t just happen; it is purposeful and ideally begins with a cultural expectation of successful development at all levels, from the receptionist to the President and CEO.

 To ensure donor trust and loyalty, I make it a practice to do what I call the 100% Plus One, which is to do 100% of what is promised 100% of the time – plus do one memorable thing that the donors don’t expect.